Otaku terms are words, most often, Japanese words, that are used a lot in the anime community.

 “Sauce” is the otaku term for “source.”
 Basically, when you want to know the anime in an image or a meme you ask for “sauce”, instead of source.

-‘Senpai’ is one of the most commonly used Otaku terms which means “upperclassman” or someone who has had more experience than you in something.
+‘Senpai’ is one of the most common Otaku terms in anime.
+It means “upperclassman” or someone who has had more experience than you in something.

 Shota is the male equivalent of loli.
 These are boys who are short, young and cute regardless of their actual age.